What is taxable income?

 To illustrate, say Stark Industries had gross sales of $500,000, allowed returns and discounts totaling $10,000.
 Stark Industries’ gross revenues would come to $490,000 ($500,000 – $10,000).

 A business generally has two types of deductions that can be used to reduce its taxable income.

 Cost of goods sold.
 A company’s cost of goods sold (COGS) is the total costs used to create its products or services.
 If you sell wool socks, COGS includes things like the wool and the wages of the sewers.

 Operating expenses.
 A business’s operating expenses are the costs it incurs to run the company outside of COGS.
 Examples include advertising, bank fees, interest, legal and accounting fees, insurance, office supplies, property taxes, rent, and utilities.

 Earlier, we calculated Stark Industries gross revenue to be $490,000.
 Let’s say they had costs of goods sold totaling $100,000 and operating expenses of $200,000.
 The company’s taxable income would be $190,000 ($490,000 gross revenue – $100,000 cost of goods sold – $200,000 operating expenses).

 There are also deductions you can claim to reduce your personal taxable income.
 These include:

 Itemized deductions or the standard deduction.
-Taxpayers can claim either itemized deductions (such as medical expenses, taxes, home mortgage interest and donations to charity) or the standard deduction (a predetermined amount based on your filing status).
+Taxpayers can claim either itemized deductions (such as medical expenses, state and local taxes like property taxes, home mortgage interest and donations to charity) or the standard deduction (a predetermined amount based on your filing status).